Waiver Process Overview For Registrars

 • Lincoln Youth Soccer

 Players in Grades 9-12 residing on HAFB who attend high school in Bedford should be registered with Bedford Youth Soccer.
-These players do not need a waiver to play for Bedford.
+These players do NOT need a waiver to play for Bedford.

 ADA Waivers

-Interleague Waivers (Massachusetts Residents Only)
+MA Interleague Waivers (Massachusetts Residents Only)

 Interleague waivers are REQUIRED for ALL PLAYERS who live in a non-BAYS town and extra steps are necessary.
 See the online Waiver Application for detailed instructions.
 Please review the instructions carefully.
 BAYS Interleague waivers START with the submission of an online BAYS Waiver Application.